NethServer/ns8-core/doc/installation.md

 ## Uninstall

 The `uninstall.sh` script attempts to stop and erase core components and additional modules.
-Handle it with care because it erases everything under `/home/*`!
+Handle it with care because it erases everything under `/home/*` and `/var/lib/nethserver/*`!

     bash /var/lib/nethserver/node/uninstall.sh